-Symptom Cause Remedy 230V system inoperative No site power Check site supply RCD/MCB switches tripped out Reset circuit breakers RCD/MCB keeps tripping Fault on 230V supply Refer to dealer out Faulty appliance Turn off all appliances, Isolate faulty appliance Refer to dealer Overload on current consumption by appliance 10A maximum available Refer to dealer Heater does not operate on 230V No power Switch on isolator switch/check MCB is on.
+Symptom Cause Remedy 230V system inoperative No site power Check site supply RCD/MCB switches tripped out Reset circuit breakers RCD/MCB keeps tripping Fault on 230V supply Refer to dealer out Faulty appliance Turn off all appliances, Isolate faulty appliance Refer to dealer Overload on current consumption by appliance 10A maximum available Refer to dealer Heater not operating/ cuts out No power Switch on isolator switch/check MCB is on.
 Over temperature trip activated Leave to cool down.
 Cooker Hotplate not heating up No power Check MCB is on